14 amazing space and astronomy discoveries of the 21st century so far

 These fountains turned out to be the source of Saturn’s tenuous E-ring and, more importantly, make this previously obscure world perhaps the best place in the Solar System to look for life.

-With increasing evidence for subsurface oceans on Jupiter’s Galilean moons Europa and Ganymede, and maybe even on Pluto, such environments may be much more prominent than rocky worlds like our Earth.
+With increasing evidence for subsurface oceans on Jupiter’s Galilean moons Europa and Ganymede, and maybe even on Pluto, such environments may be much more prominent than rocky worlds like our Earth

 Phosphine on Venus

-This might be a controversial choice, but I had to include 2020’s announcement of the discovery of phosphine molecules high in the atmosphere of Venus by Professor Jane Greaves, based at Cardiff University, and a team of international astronomers.
+This might be a controversial choice, but I had to include 2020’s announcement of the discovery of phosphine molecules high in the atmosphere of Venus by Professor Jane Greaves, based at Cardiff University, UK, and a team of international astronomers.

 Phosphine on Earth is produced only by life, and so as we reported in an exclusive episode of The Sky at Night its presence might – I stress, might – indicate the presence of life in a location where it was least expected.